Maxwell Krem, MD, PhD

-Dr. Krem is studying how the lack of protein KLHDC8B helps create abnormal cellular growth that leads to Hodgkin lymphoma.
-To conduct his research, Dr. Krem will study mice that are bred without this protein which develop Hodgkin lymphoma to determine how the RS cell creates a tumor and if the RS cells are able to reprogram the non-cancer cells around it to become cancerous.
+Maxwell Krem, MD, PhD, from The University of Washington is studying how the lack of KLHDC8B helps create abnormal cellular growth that may contribute to Hodgkin lymphoma.
+To conduct his research, Dr. Krem is studying mice that are bred without this protein and develop Hodgkin lymphoma.
+He aims to use this model to determine how the RS cell creates a tumor and if RS cells are able to reprogram non-cancer cells around it to become cancerous.

 As of the conclusion of his CureSearch-funded project, Dr. Krem developed an important resource for the study of Hodgkin lymphoma:

 - 1 novel genetically engineered mouse model developed